ben-watt/surveyor-v2/README.md

 ## Roadmap

+## Committed

+- Generate Level 3 Survey
+- Generate Level 2 Survey
+- Link Upload of photo to camera
+- Organisational Login (So you can see each other's reports) and it puts your name as the surveyor on the report.
+- Quick add from within a report of components and elements
+- Add an AI summary

 ### Now

   - Getting the export just right
     - Headers and Footers
+    - Page breaks
+    - Ignore blank pages
     - Table of Contents (not as important)
     - Bind to the relevant Sections and export